Zoli1212/Vscode-C-Cpp-Config/README.md

 # VSCode C/C++ Config

-Creates all needed config files for simple C/C++ projects.
+Creates config files for simple C/C++ projects.

-If the standard command is used, following files will be created in the local .vscode folder:
+If the standard (non-minimal) command is used, the following files will be created in the local .vscode folder:

 - settings.json: Best default settings for C/C++, CMake etc. extensions
 - c_cpp_properties.json: Best default settings for the compiler